It’s not easy to compare the Leap and the Aeron at first glance. They’re both manufactured by furniture giants and have very passionate supporters.

 - Ergonomic adjustments.
 T. Dietrich considers that Herman Miller has all the ergonomic adjustments you need to keep a correct, comfortable posture.

-The biggest Aeron chair problems relate to its firm mesh.
+The biggest Aeron problems relate to its firm mesh.
 Some people find mesh uncomfortable regardless of how best ergonomic office chairs are.
 Keep that in mind if you prefer cushiony, plush chairs.

 The biggest problem with the Leap relates to its firm seat.
 Some people solved this problem with a gel cushion, while others prefer to get up once in a while.

 SUMMARY: People are usually happy with both the HM and Steelcase Leap, although they have firm seats.
-Get the Aeron chair if you want model that has alleviated many people’s chronic back pain, but consider the Leap if you want a highly adjustable chair for different activities.
+Get the Aeron if you want model that has alleviated many people’s chronic back pain, but consider the Leap if you want a highly adjustable chair for different activities.

 Where to Buy.
 Warranty/Service/Pricing